 Spend a glorious day on Nokonoshima Island!
 Nokonoshima Island Park is on the small island in Hakata Bay where the park has beautiful flowers all year round.
 See different flowers in full bloom such as Scarlet Sage (August to December), Bougainvillea (July to November), Cockspur Coral Tree (September) and Cosmos (early to mid-October).

 How to get there: From Meinohama Ferry Passenger Terminal in Fukuoka, the ferry ride is only 10 minutes to Nokonoshima Island.

-24. Soak in the onsen (hot springs) of Takeo in Saga
+24. Soak in the onsen of Takeo in Saga

-When you are in Takeo, look for the Takeo-Onsen Tower, a two-storied gate, which is also the entrance to the public onsen.
+When you are in Takeo, look for the Takeo-Onsen Tower, a two-storied gate, which is also the entrance to the public hot springs.

 How to get there: Take a direct train from Hakata Station to Takeo-Onsen Station on Midori-Huis Ten Bosch Line.
 The trip costs about ¥3,100 and takes approximately 1 hour and 20 minutes.
 Then walk 12 minutes to Takeo Onsen Tower and find the onsen entrance.

 25. Take a hydrofoil ferry from Fukuoka to Busan, South Korea